OceanBear/NucSegAI/README.md

 ## Introduction

-NucSegAI is a deep learning model for automated nuclear segmentation and classification in H&E-stained histology images.
+NucSegAI is a deep learning model for automated nuclear segmentation and cell-type classification in H&E-stained histology images.
 NucSegAI is based on the HoverNet backbone, and is trained on H&E-stained images with paired multiplex immunofluorescence imaging data.

 ![Demo](git_images/model_demo.png)

 Instruction for use: https://github.com/gevaertlab/NucSegAI

+## Why NucSegAI

+Existing deep-learning models for nuclear segmentation and cell-type classification are mostly trained on human-annotated H&E images, with performance often constrained by the limited number of labeled instances.
+Moreover, intra- and inter-observer variability in manual annotations can further hinder model accuracy.
+In contrast, **NucSegAI** is trained on large-scale H&E-stained images paired with multiplex immunofluorescence (mIF) data, where cell types are objectively defined based on the expression of lineage-specific markers, providing more reliable supervision.

+## Class labels

+0: Undefined
+1: Epithelium (PD-L1 low and Ki67 low)
+2: Epithelium (PD-L1 hi or Ki67 hi)
+3: Macrophage
+4: Lymphocyte
+5: Vascular
+6: Fibroblast/Stroma

 ## Environment setup